sagefy/sagefy/ISSUE_TEMPLATE.md

 Thank you for contributing to Sagefy!
 Please check the following:

 - [ ] I searched existing issues first.
+- [ ] I provided a short description.
 - [ ] I provided step-by-step instructions.
 - [ ] I provided a screenshot, as available.
 - [ ] I provided logs, as available.